-- What are the key dates you need to know?
+- What are the key dates I need to know?

 - What types of home/construction qualify?

 - Who qualifies?

-The current First Home Owner Grant (FHOG) is a payment of $10,000 available to eligible first-home buyers who buy or build their new home valued up to $750,000.
+The First Home Owner Grant (FHOG) is a $10,000 payment available to eligible first-home buyers who buy or build their new home valued up to $750,000.

 A new home includes:

 - A newly built home,

-- An existing property which is being sold for the first time as a new residential premises,
+- An existing property being sold for the first time as a new residence, or

 - A land and building package.

-All first-home buyers in metropolitan Melbourne and regional Victoria must still meet the other FHOG eligibility criteria.
+All first-home buyers in metropolitan Melbourne and regional Victoria must meet all FHOG eligibility criteria.

 |Regional councils A-G||Regional councils G-M||Regional councils M-Y|